 Chelsea: Are Women's Super League's perennial champions showing signs of weakness this season?

-Chelsea appear to have lost their clinical edge after dropping points in back-to-back games in the WSL and being held by Barcelona in Europe despite creating more than enough chances to win; Sky Sports investigates some of the reasons why
+Chelsea appear to have lost their clinical edge after dropping points in back-to-back games in the WSL and being held by Barcelona in Europe despite creating enough chances to win - we investigate the reasons why; the WSL returns to Sky Sports screens this weekend

 Chelsea made history before the international break, setting a new WSL record for number of consecutive games unbeaten (34).
 And yet expressions at the full-time whistle against Liverpool told a different story.
 A 1-1 draw was met with obvious frustration.